darrylbartlett/configure-ad/README.md

 - _EMPLOYEES
 - _ADMINS

 <p>To do this, right-click on the domain name on the left side of the screen.
-Select New on the sub-menu and then select Organizational Unit.</p>
+Select New on the sub-menu and then select 'Organizational Unit'.</p>
 <p>
 <img src="https://github.com/darrylbartlett/configure-ad/assets/159499839/6a84d6d3-43f2-4dff-84cc-0fcb9e39faad"/>
 </p>